gdiminneapolis/LinksInfoNotes/PHP/README.md

 ### Blank page syndrome

-When you run a PHP script from you browser and get back a completely blank page, it's frustrating and disconcerting.
+When you run a PHP script from your browser and get back a completely blank page, it's frustrating and disconcerting.
 There are two likely causes.